ACloakedFly/Thoths-Oracle/README.md

 Companion app is provided as portable application that doesn't need installation.
 Just download and extract the software file for your system wherever you want and run it!

+To launch on startup:
+- Right click on .exe and select 'Create shortcut'
+- Copy the shortcut to %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup

 ### Linux (Tested on Ubuntu)

 - Extract folder to desired location.